Juanpda/W7-kaggle-project/README.md

 ## Objective

-The objective of this project is to create a model that predicts the price of diamonds from a database of diamond characteristics.
+The objective of this project is to create a machine learning model that predicts the price of diamonds from a database of diamond characteristics.
 The model predictions will be submited to kaggle in order to obtain a final score and a position in the ranking.

 ## Documents

-The proyect has only two jupyters:
+Two jupyters:
- - Cleaning.ipynb: Clean the Dataset
+ - Cleaning.ipynb: Clean the Dataset.
- - Modeling.ipnyb: Create the model and optimize.
+ - Modeling.ipnyb: Create the model, optimize and make the predictions.

+A data folder containing:
+ - The initial dataset.
+ - The clean datasets.
+ - The result of the model predictions.

 And this README.md file with a brief summary.

 ## Libraries